Se7enLC/coospo-map-generation/README.md

 * To run the docker: `docker run --volume YOUR_DATA_DIRECTORY:/data -it osmosis`

 ## Example Execution
+The execution is broken up into 4 stages: Extraction of Ways, Extraction of Relations, Merging and Filtering, Writing the .MAP file.
+Only roads and water are included.
 ```bash
 # MA downloaded from https://download.geofabrik.de/north-america/us.html
 INPUT_FILENAME=massachusetts-251009.osm.pbf